portsbuild/portsbuild/README.md

 * Load-Balancing between multiple servers
 * Best Practices Guide (Infrastructure, Design, Implementation, Maintenance)
 * Additional solutions and topics to discuss: pfSense, ZFS, FreeNAS, ESXi, hardware

+### Copyrights (more to be added)
+Portions of this file include references from third-party authors and companies not affiliated with Sarotech or the PortsBuild project.
+* DirectAdmin Copyright (C) 2003-2011 JBMC Software, St Albert, AB, Canada: http://www.directadmin.com
+* SpamBlockerTechnology is a Trademark of NoBaloney Internet Services: http://www.nobaloney.net